 • Tell me about a time when you achieved success even when the odds were stacked against you.

-How to answer competency questions
+How do I answer competency questions?

 Using the STAR (situation, task, action and result) method to structure your answers is a useful way to communicate important points clearly and concisely.
 For every answer you give identify the:

-• Situation/task - describe the task that needed to be completed or the situation you were confronted with.
+• Situation/task - Describe the task that needed to be completed or the situation you were confronted with.
 For example, 'I led a group of colleagues in a team presentation to potential clients'.

 • Action - Explain what you did and how and why you did it.
 For example, 'We presented to around 20 big industry players in the hope of winning their business.
 I delegated sections of the presentation to each team member and we discussed our ideas in a series of meetings.
 After extensive research and practise sessions our group presentation went off without a hitch'.